Apprenticeships (England only)

 Will I be paid during my apprenticeship?

-Yes, you will be paid an apprenticeship wage.
-It will be up to your employer how much, subject to the legal minimum wage for apprentices, and your prior experience or qualifications.
-This Which? guide explains the basics (PDF).
+Yes, you will be paid an apprenticeship salary.
+The exact amount is determined by your employer, who considers the legal minimum wage for apprentices as well as your prior experience and qualifications.
+This Which? guide (pdf) explains the basics.

-The RCSLT expects that apprentice SLTs should be employed at broadly the same level as speech and language therapy assistants.
+The RCSLT recommends that apprentice speech and language therapists should be employed at broadly the same level as speech and language therapy assistants.
+Employers may also consider increasing pay as apprentices reach key milestones during their training.

 Will I have to pay tuition fees?
 Will I have a student loan?